-Current • 2022 \$000 2021 \$000 Tax liability 28 -
+Current 2023 2022 000 \$000 Tax liability - 28

-The current tax liability for the Consolidated Entity of \$28,000 (2021: \$Nil) represents the amount of income taxes payable in respect of current and prior financial periods.
-The liability relates to pre-acquisition profits of Acumentis (SA) Pty Ltd (note 13(c)), which following the acquisition has been added to the tax consolidation group.
-In accordance with the tax consolidation legislation, Acumentis Group Limited as the head entity of the Australian tax-consolidated group has assumed responsibility for the current tax asset/ liability initially recognised by the members in the tax-consolidated group.
+The current tax liability for the Consolidated Entity of \$Nil (2022: \$28,000) represents the amount of income taxes payable in respect of current and prior financial periods.
+The 2022 liability relates to preacquisition profits of Acumentis (SA) Pty Ltd (note 13(b)), which following the acquisition has been added to the tax consolidation group.
+In accordance with the tax consoled ation legislation, Acumentis Group Limited as the head entity of the Australian tax-consolidated group has assumed responsibility for the current tax asset/liability initially recognised by the members in the tax-consolidated group.